fintual-oss/paraffin-back/README.md

     docker compose build
     docker compose up

-3. Enter http://localhost:3000/ in a browser to see the application running.

-4. Finally, you need to create the database and seed it.
+3. You need to create the database.
 In another terminal, run:

-    docker compose run web rake db:create db:seed
+    `docker compose run web rake db:create db:migrate db:seed`

+4. Finally, enter http://localhost:3000/ in a browser to see the application running.